 The City of Lawrenceville is the county seat and the oldest city in Gwinnett.
 Centrally located, Lawrenceville offers an array of dining, attractions, hotels and events for residents and visitors alike.
 Lawrenceville is home to Georgia Gwinnett College.
-GGC opened its doors in 2006 as the first four-year college founded in Georgia in more than 100 years, and the first four-year, public college created in the U.S. in the 21st century.
+GGC opened its doors in 2006 as the first four-year college founded in Georgia in more than 100 years, and now has 13,000 students, who keep the Lawrenceville downtown buzzing.

 "Aurora Theatre adds to downtown Lawrenceville's charm by offering professional theater, comedy, Ghost Tours and children's programming."

-Lawrenceville is one of Gwinnett’s hot spots for TV and filming.
-In fact, it's one of the homes for FOX TV’S Sleepy Hollow.
+Lawrenceville is one of Gwinnett’s hot spots for hosting TV and film productions, including for Sleepy Hollow, Ozark, The Mule and Doom Patrol

-Host an unforgettable meeting or event at 550 Trackside, or the Gwinnett Historic Courthouse.
+Host an unforgettable meeting or event at 550 Trackside, the Gwinnett Historic Courthouse, or the newest event space, Laundry.
 Enjoy the walking trails and sparkling lake at the newly renovated Rhodes Jordan Park.
-Or get your shopping fix by perusing eclectic shops such as LONA Gallery or Scotland Yard Antiques.
+Or get your shopping fix by perusing eclectic shops such as NV Bath Body Bar.

 The Gwinnett Veteran's War Memorial Museum (located within the Gwinnett Historic Courthouse) offers a glimpse into the tributes and sacrifices that soldiers have made.

 The South Lawn includes over 600 residential living units, more than 15,000 square-feet of retail space, and connects with the Lawrenceville Lawn to create a comprehensive walkable environment straight down to the Lawrenceville Square.